 The quality test for money purchase schemes sets a minimum contribution level that must be paid.
-Since 6 April 2019 (when the phasing period ended), the prescribed minimum level is 8% of the jobholder’s qualifying earnings in a relevant pay reference period.
+The prescribed minimum level is 8% of the jobholder’s qualifying earnings in a relevant pay reference period.
 Employers are required to pay at least 3% of qualifying earnings with the jobholder making up the difference.
 Some employers may choose to pay more than 3% thus reducing the amount the jobholder is required to pay.

 - salary or wages